skibish/webconf15-docker-in-da-house/README.md

 We will look deeper further.

 Another thing, why docker is popular is docker hub.
 It is an open docker images repository.
 It is open project, so you can run your own repository too.
-So, you can develop image, upload it and someone can use it.
+You can develop image, upload it and someone can use it.
 It has also official images, like php, reds, mysql etc.

 ### So, why I encourage you to use it in development?

 > https://medium.com/iron-io-blog/why-and-how-to-use-docker-for-development-a156c1de3b24#.1t1u7iv70

 - Consistent development environments for your entire team.
 All developers use the same OS, same system libraries, same language runtime, no matter what host OS they are using (even Windows if you can believe it).
-- The development environment is the exact same as the production environment.
+- The development environment is the exactly the same as the production environment.
 Meaning you can deploy and it will “just work”.
 - You only need Docker to develop.
 You don’t need to install a bunch of language environments on your machine.
 Want to run a Ruby script but don’t have Ruby installed?
 Run it in a Ruby Docker image.
 - Can use multiple language versions without having to resort to all the hackarounds for your language.
 Want php version 7, 3 or 4?
 Just download container with language of needed version.
-- Deployment is easy.
-If it runs in your container, it will run on your server just the same.
-Just package up your code and deploy it on a server with the same image or push a new Docker image with your code in it and run that new image.
 - Can still use your favorite editor/IDE as you normally do.
 No need for running a VM in VirtualBox and SSHing in and developing from the shell just so you can build/run on a Linux box.

 ### And it's easy to use

-I will show you know
+I will show you now.

 If you know git, some commands will look familiar.

 Let's install ubutnu and centos.

+But before that - about installation.
+It also easy to do that.

+If you a are using Mac or Windows you can install Docker toolbox.

+After that you will be ready to go.

+What I was doing?
+Aha!
+Installing ubuntu and centos

+[switch to console]

 `$ docker pull ubuntu`

 `$ docker pull centos`

-Let's run it interactively:
+To run image you can type:
+`$ docker run ubuntu bash`

+But I will run it automatically with additional flag like this:

 `$ docker run --rm -it ubuntu bash` - Get inside ubuntu

-`yum`
+Ok, we are inside of ubuntu.
+Let's check that we are really in ubuntu.
+Type:

+`$ cat /etc/*-release`

+Good.
+I wil exit it, and let's do the same for centos:

 `$ docker run --rm -it centos bash` - Get inside centos

-`apt-get`

-`$ cat /etc/*-release` - info about OS
+`$ cat /etc/*-release`

+Cool!

+Remember I have told that Docker shares the kernel?
+Let's check kernel now

-`$ uname -r` - will show, that kernel is the same
+`$ uname -r`

+As you can see kerenl is of virtual machine boot2docker.

-So let’s setup our demo app.
+Ok. basically we are ready to setup our demo app.

 It will be easy.
 We will up and ready in less than 20 minutes.
 Trust me.